haploidgenomics/nanopore_workshop/README.md

 cd snakemake
 ```

-Install Mambaforge
+Install Mambaforge.
 ```
 curl -L https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-x86_64.sh -o Mambaforge-MacOSX-x86_64.sh
 bash Mambaforge-MacOSX-x86_64.sh
 ```

-Install Snakemake
+Install Snakemake.
 ```
 conda activate base
 mamba create -c conda-forge -c bioconda -n snakemake snakemake conda deactivate
 ```

-Test to see if Snakemake was installed
+Test to see if Snakemake was installed.
 ```
 conda activate snakemake
 snakemake --help
+conda deactivate
 ```

-Install Atom using the link below
+Install Atom using the link below.

 https://atom.io/

+Atom is a text editor that will allow you to edit the Snakefile as well as the env file to run Snakemake while having a Terminal window open at the same time.

-## Running Snakemake
+## Running a Snakemake Workflow